marekor555/gotari/README.md

-> This project is meant for learning purpouses.
+> This project is meant for learning purposes.

 # INFO
 Gotari is an atari breakout clone written in go.